Inspection Reports for

 Findings

-The survey found the most serious deficiencies to be at an "F" level, indicating no harm but with potential for more than minimal harm that is not immediate jeopardy.
-A plan of correction was required and remedies including denial of payments and possible termination of provider agreement were recommended if substantial compliance is not achieved.
+The survey found the most serious deficiencies at an 'F' level, indicating no harm with potential for more than minimal harm but not immediate jeopardy.
+A plan of correction was required and enforcement remedies were recommended due to failure to achieve substantial compliance.

 Deficiencies (1)